lorispuchol/taskmaster/README.md

 An octal number (e.g. 002, 022) representing the umask of the process.

 - Type: int
-- Default: None (No special umask, inherit supervisor’s)
+- Default: None (No special umask, inherit supervisor’s) (-1 for subprocess call.
+Maybe prefix with 0o)

+### stdout
+Put process stdout output in the specified file

+- Type: str
+- Default: None (Do not redirect stdout) (`/dev/null` for subprocess call)

+### stderr
+Put process stderr output in the specified file

+- Type: str
+- Default: None (Do not redirect stdout) (`/dev/null` for subprocess call)

 ### user
 Instruct taskmaster to use this UNIX user account as the account which runs the program.
 The user can only be switched if taskmaster is run as the root user.
 If taskmaster can’t switch to the specified user, the program will not be started.